 The table of contents for the web version of this document is on the right side of the page, and links there can take you to any page from any other page (click the arrow to expand the entire table of contents under "James Webb Space Telescope Call for Proposals for Cycle 1").
 The links at the top of each page correspond to sections within that given page.

 A PDF of this document and other documents in this site are provided on JWST Opportunities and Policies as a courtesy.
 The online documentation is the authority, and will be updated with the latest information.

 Cycle 1 observations will start after a 6 month commissioning period.
-The start date will depend on when JWST launches within the March 31 - June 29 2019 launch window.
+The start date will depend on when JWST launches within the launch window for 2020.
 Cycle 1 will have a duration of one year.
-Time-constrained observations can be submitted for the period October 1 2019 to December 31 2020.
+The window for time-constrained observations will be set once the launch window has been more definitively set.